 In July 2014, the University entered into a 30-year Master lease agreement with the ODFA and the State Regents as a beneficiary of a portion of the proceeds from the ODFA State Regents for Higher Education Master Lease Revenue Bonds, Series 2014D.
 The net proceeds of \$11,500,000 was used for the construction of student apartments.
-Through June 30, 2015 the University has drawn down \$8,915,746 for expenditures incurred, leaving remaining proceeds of \$2,584,254, which are shown as funds held in custody by others on the statement of net position.
+Through June 30, 2016, the University had drawn its entire allotment for expenditures incurred in connection with the project.
 The University makes lease payments to the State Regents, who then forwards the payments to the trustee bank.

 In April 2015, the University entered into a 5 year lease agreement with the ODFA and the State Regents as a beneficiary of a portion of the proceeds from the ODFA State Regents for Higher Education Master Lease Revenue Bonds, Series 2015A.
 The net proceeds of \$750,000 will be used for the purchase of equipment and software.
-Through June 30, 2015 the University has drawn down \$550,580 for expenditures incurred, leaving remaining proceeds of \$199,420, which are shown as funds held in custody by others on the statement of net position.
+Through June 30, 2016, the University had drawn its entire allotment for expenditures incurred in connection with the project.
 The University makes lease payments to the State Regents, who then forwards the payments to the trustee bank.